Free Printable Chair Yoga for Seniors (With Pictures)

 When to Pause or Stop

 Listen to your body.
-These are signs to stop your chair yoga for seniors printable routine immediately:
+These are signs to stop your chair yoga routine immediately:

 Chest Pain or Pressure